amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 ```

-1. We&#39;re going to create a new API microservice in this project.
+17. We are going to create a new API microservice in this project.
 Perform the following command in the terminal window at the bottom (labeled as _bash – &quot;ip-xx-xx-xx-xx&quot;):_

 ```
 cd serverless-lab